 What is nitrofurantoin?

 - The dose of nitrofurantoin will be different for different people.
-Your doctor will determine the correct dose for you, based on the severity of your condition.
-The following is a guide:
+Your doctor will determine the correct dose for you, based on your condition.

 - Always take your nitrofurantoin exactly as your doctor has told you.
 The pharmacy label on your medicine will tell you how much nitrofurantoin to take, how often to take it, and any special instructions.